Tag: sunspot

 Magnetic filament eruption on the Sun may spark solar storm tomorrow, says NASA

-On Monday, October 16, a powerful magnetic filament erupted on the Sun.
+[ad_1] On Monday, October 16, a powerful magnetic filament erupted on the Sun.
 In particular, the explosion of plasma took place on the active sunspot AR3467, which was earlier reported to have displayed signs of trapping a huge amount of delta energy.
 The eruption was so massive that it ejected solar matter and plasma into space, which is also known as coronal mass ejection (CME).
 The CME is now moving in the direction of Earth.
 While NASA models have assured that a direct hit is unlikely at this point, it is expected to sideswipe the planet, which is still enough to spark a solar storm.
 The storm is expected to arrive tomorrow, October 19.According to a report by SpaceWeather.com, “A magnetic filament connected to sunspot AR3467 erupted on Oct.
 16th, hurling a CME into space.
-It is not head...
+It is no...

 Technology